Posted on

 email blast

-Last updated on September 25, 2024
+Last updated on April 1, 2025

-So should you do an email blast?
+So, should you do an email blast?
 The answer is yes, provided you follow the right ways.

-What is an email blast (e-blast)?
+What is an email blast?

 Why are email blasts not preferred?